kausi15/EthereumTxnDataSore/README.md

     in app/Helper directory.

-(4) Open the terminal and install all the requirements using requirements.txt using "pip install -r requirements.txt".
+(4) Open the terminal and install all the requirements using requirements.txt using

+      $ pip install -r requirements.txt

 (5) Get into app directory in terminal and execute these two steps:-